dmitrysamodurov/Aspose.Email-Documentation/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/working-with-messages-in-a-pst-file/_index.md

 run()
 ```
 ## **Extract Attachments without Extracting Complete Message**
 Aspose.Email API can be used to extract attachments from PST messages without extracting the complete message first.
-The ExtractAttachments method of IEWSClient can be used to do this.
+The extract_attachments method of IEWSClient can be used to do this.
 The following code snippet shows you how to extract attachments without extracting complete message.

 ```py
 from aspose.email.storage.pst import PersonalStorage